maximuskowalski/maxmisc/README.md

 Misc scripts and tools.

-## wanchors.sh
+## wanchors.sh | wanchplus.sh

 Watches anchor files.
 If anchors are missing will shut down docker apps like plex to prevent library being emptied.
 Use cron to run script at desired interval, eg minutely.
+Use wanchplus.sh to also restart those dockers and the merger.

 `* * * * * /home/max/scripts/wanchors.sh`